DJ Bonics

-Brandon Glova (born September 4, 1980), better known by his stage name DJ Bonics, is a hip hop disk jockey for Wiz Khalifa and Ex radio DJ at Go Radio 95.3 in Minneapolis, Minnesota.
+Brandon Glova (born September 4, 1980), better known by his stage name DJ Bonics, is a hip hop disk jockey for Wiz Khalifa and former radio DJ.

 Career

 DJ Bonics worked for seven years as the mixer and afternoon drive DJ for WKST-FM, a Kiss-FM station in Pittsburgh, Pennsylvania.
 After leaving WKST-FM in 2010, he became the official DJ for Wiz Khalifa.
 He has also done solo shows.
 Previously, he DJ'd in Minneapolis, MN for 95.3 GO Radio.